Yhumi/OpenLatest/README.md

 # Open Latest
 - Open latest file in selected folder.
-- Registers Ctrl+Alt+. globally.

-# Todo:
-- Add global hotkey override/setting so its not forced to Ctrl+Alt+.
+- Registers a changeable global hotkey to use for opening.
+- Minimizes to tray to stay out of the way.